-In March the Church of the Lutheran Brethren Council of Directors approved a plan to call Kay Asche as our next missionary to the women and children of the Bagirmi in Chad.
+In March the Church of the Lutheran Brethren Council of Directors approved a plan to call Kay Asche as our next missionary to the women and children of an unreached people group in Chad.

-To learn more about the strategy visit: www.clba.org/sending-single-women
+To learn more about the strategy visit: clba.org/sending-single-women

-When I was working in the office at Hope, our congregation agreed to partner with Bethel Lutheran Church in Fergus Falls, Minnesota to adopt the Bagirmi people in Africa.
-My heart was stirred, and I felt God calling me to go to the Bagirmi.
-I had no idea how I would do this or what was involved in becoming a missionary to the Bagirmi.
+When I was working in the office at Hope, our congregation agreed to partner with Bethel Lutheran Church in Fergus Falls, Minnesota to adopt an unreached people group in Africa.
+My heart was stirred, and I felt God calling me to go.
+I had no idea how I would do this or what was involved in becoming a missionary.
 All I knew was that God directed me in his Word to “study to show yourself approved” (2 Timothy 2:15, KJV 2000).

 While stocking the brochure rack at Hope, I read in a Lutheran Brethren Seminary (LBS) brochure that they offered a Certificate of Theological Studies (CTS), suitable for people who desired a second career in missions.
 Again there was the verse, “Study to show yourself approved.”
-I also learned that if I completed the CTS, I could apply to Lutheran Brethren International Mission (LBIM) to be a missionary to the Bagirmi.
+I also learned that if I completed the CTS, I could apply to Lutheran Brethren International Mission (LBIM) to be a missionary.

 Four years later, while employed full time as an Office Administrator at a small school in North Dakota, I could no longer ignore the call to “study to show yourself approved.”
 God opened the door for me to start the undergraduate requirements online through Minnesota State Community and Technical College.
 The next year I felt God leading me to commit to one year as a full-time student to complete my credits and start classes at LBS in Fergus Falls, MN.

 Attending LBS was an amazing experience of saturation in God’s Word and the richness of establishing life-long friendships with our future pastors, missionaries, and their wives and children.
-During one of the classes Dan Venberg, Mission Mobilizer for LBIM, spoke of the growing need for workers in the mission to the Muslims of Chad.
-Again, the call was strong and I wondered how God would fulfill the call in me to the Bagirmi.
+During one of the classes Dan Venberg, Mission Mobilizer for LBIM, spoke of the growing need for workers in the mission field of Chad.
+Again, the call was strong and I wondered how God would fulfill the call in me.

 During my second semester at LBS, I accepted the call to work with the team at the Church of the Lutheran Brethren synodical offices.
 There I had the privilege of seeing how our dedicated, solid, denominational staff faithfully performs their daily tasks behind the scenes to support our churches, pastors, and missionaries.